AshutoshSahu913/AshutoshSahu913/README.md

 I have hands-on knowledge of Android basic key concepts like layout, views, intents, shared preferences, SQLite database, expertise in utilizing advanced technologies like Firebase, including real-time database, Firestore, Firebase email, fragment etc.

-I have knowledge of programming languages like Java (core),Kotlin, MySQL, and subjects like data structure, DBMS, and operating systems.
+I have knowledge of programming languages like Java (core),Kotlin, and subjects like DBMS, and operating systems.

 I am always looking for new challenges and opportunities to grow.
 Whether it is through professional development, networking, or mentoring others, I am dedicated to staying up to date with the latest trends and best practices in technology.